 8. What is Crack Cocaine?

-Crack cocaine is a highly addictive and powerful street drug that is derived from powdered cocaine.
+Crack cocaine is a highly addictive, powerful street drug derived from powdered cocaine.
 Crack is made by dissolving powdered cocaine in a mixture of ammonia or sodium bicarbonate (baking soda) and water.
 The mixture is boiled until a solid substance forms.
-It is removed from the liquid, dried, and then broken into the chunks (rocks) that are sold as crack cocaine.
+It is removed from the liquid, dried, broken into chunks (rocks), and sold as crack cocaine.

 Due to its availability and intense effects, crack is also popular.
 Health risks and problems resulting from crack use are the same as those listed for cocaine.
 However, because of the intensity of the drug, it is a higher risk.